 Creek women wore wraparound skirts and mantles made of deerskin or woven fiber.

 Creek men did not originally wear shirts, but both genders wore cloaks in cooler weather.

-The Creeks also wore moccasins on their feet.
+Like most Native Americans, the Creeks also wore moccasins on their feet.

 Later the Creeks adapted European costume into their own characteristic style, including cloth blouses, jackets, and

 full skirts decorated with ribbon applique.
 Here is a webpage with pictures of

 traditional Creek dress, and here are some photographs

 and links about Native American regalia in general.

 Sioux.
 Creek men usually shaved their heads in the

 Mohawk style, and sometimes they would also wear a